szimonisz/sms-link/README.md

 ## SMS-Link: A File and URL Texting Helper for Dumbphone Users

 This tool is ideal for phones without cameras or web browsers, or for quickly sending files from your computer via text message.
-The result is a link or file on your physical phone, which you can forward to someone else.
+The result is a link on your physical phone, which you can forward to someone else.

 <div align="center">
   <img src="demo.gif" width=50%>